 Grace’s husband Eric was knocked off his motorbike due to the negligent actions of another driver.
 Eric was in a coma for six months, after which time he died of his injuries.
 In this instance, Grace would be able to sue for a dependency claim and also make a claim for loss of consortium for the period of time between injury and death.

 Unless a significant period of time has elapsed between injury and death, it can be difficult to calculate a meaningful amount to substantiate this type of claim.
+Seek risk-free expert legal advice to understand and assert your rights during this distressing time.

 It’s important to get advice for your specific situation.
 Check if you can make a risk-free compensation claim and get free initial advice from our Principal lawyer, Greg Smith.